citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/initial-settings/access-settings/user/group.md

     and / or closing), if you want e-mail notifications referring to service requests to be mandatory;

     !!! note "NOTE"

         When you register a service request, the e-mail notification options are already selected, not allowing you to change them.

     -  **Description**: insert a brief description about the purpose of the group;

     -  **Contracts**: bind the contracts belonging to the group.

         -  Click on *Add*.
 Afterwards, the contract search screen will be displayed.

         -  Search, select the contracts contracts to be linked to the group and click on *Add* to confirm the procedure.

-        -  To remove a contract from a group, select the contract and click on *Remove.*
+        -  To remove a contract from a group, select the contract and click on *Remove*.

      -  **Permission in all Workflows**: determines the workflow activities of a group.

    - Click on *Add*.
 Afterwards, the workflow permissions screen will be